getavalon/docs/pages/2.0/guides.md

 #### Download

-At this point we are ready to download Avalon, distributed as a single directory with dependencies or references to paths outside of its directory.
+At this point we are ready to download Avalon, distributed as a single directory with dependencies included.

 <div class="tabs">
   <button class="tab cmd" onclick="setTab(event, 'cmd')">